getbraincloud/braincloud-unreal-plugin/README.md

 BCClient plugin can be installed as a submodule of your git project.
 Open a terminal at your project's root folder and enter the command:

-$ git submodule add git@github.com:getbraincloud/braincloud-unreal-plugin-src.git Plugins/BCClient
+$ git submodule add https://github.com/getbraincloud/braincloud-unreal-plugin-src.git Plugins/BCClient

 Follow steps 4-10 above.

+### Unreal Engine 5.0

+The plugin will easily work with both UE4 and UE5.
+If switching, ensure that Intermediate files are cleaned up from previous build.

 ## Example Projects